xlsson/bth-editor-server/README.md

 Takes a JWT token as an `x-access-token` header.
 If the token verifies, it returns `{ acknowledged: true, modifiedCount: 1, upsertedId: null, upsertedCount: 0, matchedCount: 1, allowedusers: <array> }` with status 200.
 If the token does not verify, it returns `{ tokenNotValid: true }` with status 401.
-If the token verifies, but the user is not among the users allowed to edit, it returns `{ notAllowed: true }` with status 401.
+If the token verifies, but the user is not the owner of the document, it returns `{ notAllowed: true }` with status 401.

 #### `/verifylogin` (POST)
 Takes `email` and `password` as body properties.